 The Company evaluated whether the milestones that may be received in connection with the Roche agreement are substantive milestones.
-Pre-option exercise milestones that are expected to be achieved as a result of the Company's efforts during the performance of the research and development activities are considered substantive and are recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
+Preoption exercise milestones, of up to \$215.0 million, that are expected to be achieved as a result of the Company's efforts during the performance of the research and development activities are considered substantive and are recognized as revenue upon the achievement of the milestone, assuming all other revenue recognition criteria are met.
 The development event milestones are not considered substantive because the Company does not contribute effort to the achievement of such milestones as they are expected to be achieved after the performance of the research and development activities.
 Consideration received with respect to these milestones will be added to the total arrangement consideration that has been allocated to the identified units of accounting.
 As a result, that amount is recognized as revenue ratably over the period starting from the effective date of the agreement to the date that the Company will complete all of its obligations, with a cumulative catch-up from the effective date through the date of achievement of the milestone.
 If the consideration is received after the completion of all of the Company's obligations, the amount will be recognized as revenue immediately.

-During the three months and six months ended June 30, 2016, the Company recognized revenue under the Roche agreement of \$1.4 million and \$1.6 million, respectively, which represents a portion of the \$45.0 million upfront payment.
+During both the three months ended June 30, 2017 and 2016, the Company recognized revenue under the Roche agreement of \$1.4 million, which represents a portion of the \$45.0 million upfront payment.
+During the six months ended June 30, 2017 and 2016, the Company recognized revenue under the Roche agreement of \$2.8 million and \$1.6 million, respectively, which represents a portion of the \$45.0 million upfront payment.